• Skip to primary navigation

 Veronica’s areas of practice include:

-- Individual Therapy for: Life transitions, Stress and coping, Identity and self-esteem issues, Depression and anxiety, Interpersonal concerns, Grief and loss, and Counselling for family of origin and traumatic experiences.
+• Individual Therapy for: Life transitions, Stress and coping, Identity and self-esteem issues, Depression and anxiety, Interpersonal concerns, Grief and loss, and Counselling for family of origin and traumatic experiences.

-- Couples Counselling to: Improve relationship conflict, tension, and communication problems, Strengthen couples’ enjoyment, appreciation, closeness and intimacy, Recover from affairs and clarify commitment.
+• Couples Counselling to: Improve relationship conflict, tension, and communication problems, Strengthen couples’ enjoyment, appreciation, closeness and intimacy, Recover from affairs and clarify commitment.

-- Family Counselling for: Helping parents tune into and bond with their baby, Maintaining parent-child relationships through adolescence, Addressing relationship issues between adult children and parents or siblings.
+• Family Counselling for: Helping parents tune into and bond with their baby, Maintaining parent-child relationships through adolescence, Addressing relationship issues between adult children and parents or siblings.

-Yolanda von Hockauf (she/her), M. Ed., Registered Marriage & Family Therapist #201781
+Yolanda von Hockauf (she/her), M. Ed., Registered Marriage & Family Therapist & RMFT Supervisor #201781

-Certified EFT Therapist, Supervisor and Trainer
+Certified Emotionally Focused Supervisor and Trainer for Individuals and Couples

 Director